Florida Community College offers many

 year and credited toward tuition and fees each semester.
 Financial

-for your program of study.
-If you choose to take classes outside
+for the student’s program of study.
+If students choose to take classes outside

-your program of study, you may be required to cover the cost
+their program of study, they may be required to cover the cost

 Types of Financial Aid

-A federal grant awarded when you do not
+A federal grant awarded when the student does not

 have a B.S./B.A. degree or equivalent.
 Amounts range from $400

 to $4050 per academic year.
-The amount you receive depends
+The amount received depends

-on your Expected Family Contribution (EFC), the cost of attendance
+on the Expected Family Contribution (EFC), the cost of attendance

-grant that is awarded when you demonstrate exceptional need
+grant that is awarded when a student demonstrates exceptional need

-and do not have a B.S./B.A. degree or equivalent.
+and does not have a B.S./B.A. degree or equivalent.
 Funding is

 A low interest